ecnepsnai/pukcab/modules/cloudflare/README.md

 Module name: `cloudflare`

-This module enables you to easily back up DNS zone files for all zones on a Cloudflare account.
+This module enables you toback up DNS zone files for all zones on a Cloudflare account.

 # Requirements